A goal from Frederic Kanoute was enough to see the hosts bag the three points ...

 Los Nervionenses made their intentions known right from the start as they had three chances to break the deadlock in the opening two minutes of the game.
 Alvaro Negredo was the main culprit as he saw two finishes from inside the box saved and a header fly wide of the left post.

 Sevilla continued to dominate the game and it seemed like it was a matter of time before they open the scoring.
 Diego Capel was granted with a glorious opportunity in the tenth minute when he picked out a horrible backpass from Juanfran on the left wing, but blasted his finish into the side after advancing into the box.

-Osasuna tried to fight back and created their first chance in the in the 18th minute when Juanfran was released on the right side of the box, following a mistake by Sevilla's defence, but saw his shot saved by Andres Palop.
+Osasuna tried to fight back and created their first chance in the in the 18th minute when Juanfran was released on the right side of the box, following a bad mistake by Sevilla's defence, but saw his shot saved by Andres Palop.

-This proved to be the one and only good chance for the visitors in the first half as Los Nervionenses were stepping up a gear and looking more dangerous with every second.
-Romaric had a shot from distance saved by Ricardo in the 24th minute and near the half-hour mark Kanoute went close with a deft touch after a cross in the box by Jesus Navas.
+This proved to be the one and only good chance for the visitors in the first half as Los Nervionenses were stepping up a gear and were looking more dangerous with a every second.
+Romaric had a shot from distance saved by Ricardo in the 24th minute and near the half-hour mark Kanoute went close with a deft finish after a cross in the box by Jesus Navas.